iCliniq Logo

 Patient's Query

-In the summer, when I started to have this, I did a blood test which showed a liver enzyme with raised levels.
-My ultrasound of the abdomen was normal.
+In the summer, when I started to have this, I did a blood test, which showed a liver enzyme with raised levels.
+My abdominal ultrasound was normal.
 Does it cause a problem?

 Answered by Dr. Ajeet Kumar